TABLE OF CONTENTS

 AMD Ryzen vs. Intel Core CPUs: Viewport Performance

 Please do keep in mind that this doesnโt suddenly make the 12th Generation Intel or Ryzen 5000/3000 parts terrible.
-Thereโs no reason to rush out and grab an upgrade right now if you don’t see any stutters in the scenes you usually work with.
-However, the better platform extensibility, PCIe 5.0 support, additional M.2 slots, and so on do make the 13th Generation Intel offerings a very compelling upgrade for anyone on, say, 9th Gen Intel CPUs.
-For those on early Ryzen CPUs (1000/2000/3000) with a 400-series+ motherboard, a swap-out upgrade to Ryzen 5000 is still the best value option to gain performance without investing too much.
+Thereโs no reason to rush out and grab an upgrade right now if you don’t see any stutters in your scenes.
+However, the better platform extensibility, PCIe 5.0 support, additional M.2 slots, and so on do make the 14th Generation Intel offerings a very compelling upgrade for anyone on, say, 9th Gen or older Intel CPUs.

 You can find the full list of Viewport benchmarks here.

-AMD Ryzen vs. Intel Core: Cinebench R23
+AMD Ryzen vs. Intel Core: Cinebench R24

 When it comes to multi-threaded performance, Intel hasn’t been able to match the number of cores that AMD offered for quite a while.
 Now, this has always been an issue with this multi-core workload recommendation as the charts were always red.
 As you’ll see, cores do matter for workloads that involve physics simulations and fluid dynamics.